 Jim will paint a small demo the first morning to show his process for starting a landscape.
 Then he will work with each student.
 About this, Jim says;

 “I work over the entire canvas in order to develop the painting as a unified whole, working on land, trees, water, and sky so the painting grows with a cohesive feeling and not as separate parts.
 I block in the painting so the whole canvas is covered and feels right within the first half-hour, and then move on to develop the painting.

 I’ll work with the drawing of the landscape, with shapes, values, and color.
-I will describe my process, how I see and simplify what I see, with a focus on design and values which will give your work a completeness throughout the process.
+I will describe my process, how I see, and simplify what I see, with a focus on design and values which will give your work completeness throughout the process.
 If students are interested I can show how I would work a second sitting on a painting in order to give it a more full and complete feeling.
-Fine tuning what I started the day before.
+Fine-tuning what I started the day before.

 In the workshop, each day, I would like each artist to paint at least one painting in the morning and one in the afternoon.
 I will walk around and work with each artist, one-on-one.
 I will be very available and open to any questions and will help and/or demonstrate how I would solve any problems you might be having.
 I’m also willing to paint demos each day if workshop attendees would like me to do so.”